Healing Hurts

 It’s more useful to know your own life’s balance sheet.
 I think I’m getting a better handle of that.
 It’s one reason why nearing age 40 is a lot less stressful than nearing aging 30.
 “Know thyself.”
 While living downtown I’d jump over a broken cement wall with the words “Know thyself” spray painted on it.
 I imagined there was some significance to this.

-I think I saw career with more doom and gloom when I turning 30.
+At the cusp of 30, I think I viewed careerism with more doom and gloom.
 I’ve experienced enough now to see a career as something that can provide some value, but is relatively trifling when compared to relationships, or the value of understanding life and death.
 I’ve seen enough people retire over the years, for example, and seen the aftermath (the company shrugs and hires someone younger, for a cheaper salary).
 The Protestant work ethic wheel keeps turning.

 Put more concisely, I’d like to continue focusing on the things that matter, and continue getting to know myself.